KS-23: TOZ-123

 The civilian version of the KS-23 is the ТОZ-123 Selezen'-4 ("Drake-4") (ТОЗ-123 «Селезень-4»).
-It is manufactured by Tulsky Oruzheiny Zavod and features a smoothbore design, making it more similar to a traditional shotgun, and is chambered in standard 4 gauge.
-The first shotgun was made in 1995.
-It has been legal to use as a civilian hunting shotgun in Russia since August 1996.
+It is manufactured by Tulsky Oruzheiny Zavod and features a smoothbore barrel design, making it more similar to a traditional shotgun.
+A large part of its popularity among most media stems from the fact that it is chambered in standard 4 gauge.
+The first TOZ-123 was made in 1995.
+It has been legal to purchase and own as a civilian hunting shotgun in Russia since August 1996.

-The gun maker's website has this as the description for the shotgun.
+The gun maker's website has this as the description for the shotgun:

 The shotgun is multicharged, with a tubular underbarrel magazine of 3-cartridge capacity.
 Reloading is provided with a removable fore-end.
 The presence of the special barrel rear projection on the frame combined with the rear sight gives the possibility of mounting an optical sight.
-The shotgun is intended for the amateur hunting with shot cartridges.
+The shotgun is intended for amateur hunting with shot cartridges.

 The TOZ-123 was banned from import into the United States during the Clinton administration.